Introduction to the Digital ASIC Design Flow

 Lab Exercises

-Participants work on the labs remotely on a universities server using individual VNC sessions.
-Attendance from a computer room at the university is possible but a personal device is recommended to work from every place and outside the opening hours.
+Participants work on the labs remotely on a university server using individual VNC sessions.
+Attendance from a computer room at the university is possible but a personal computer is recommended to connect to the server and work independent from opening hours.

 Literature